IvanBasov94/Movies-search/README.md

-# Movies search
-A small application for finding movies and shows.

 # Movies search 🎞
 A small application for finding movies and shows.

 ### Main objectives of the project
-* Project contains basic React hooks.
-* The project can be used as a test task on various topics (for example, geography).
+* The application is used to search for information on movies and shows.
 * This project can be used as an element in more complex projects.

 ### Languages and Tools